AdaptiveCpp/AdaptiveCpp/doc/stdpar.md

 ### Queues and devices

 Each thread in the user application maintains a dedicated thread-local in-order SYCL queue that will be used to dispatch STL algorithms.
 Thus, concurrent operations can be expressed by launching them from separate threads.
 The selected device is currently the device returned from the default selector.
-Use `HIPSYCL_VISIBILITY_MASK` and/or backend-specific environment variables such as `HIP_VISIBLE_DEVICES` to control which device this is.
+Use `ACPP_VISIBILITY_MASK` and/or backend-specific environment variables such as `HIP_VISIBLE_DEVICES` to control which device this is.
 Because `sycl::event` objects are not needed in the C++ standard parallelism model, queues are set up to rely exclusively on the hipSYCL coarse grained events extension.
 This means that offloading a C++ standard parallel algorithm can potentially have lower overhead compared to submitting a regular SYCL kernel.

 ### Synchronous and asynchronous execution